qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 General options
 ^^^^^^^^^^^^^^^

-* **Alias**: a human readable name to use for fields.
+* :guilabel:`Alias`: a human readable name to use for fields.
 The alias will be displayed in the feature form, the attribute table, or in the :ref:`Identify results` panel.
   It can also be used as field name replacement in the :ref:`expression builder
   <vector_expressions>`, easing expressions understanding and reviews.
   Alias are saved in project file.
-* **Comment**: displays the field's comment set in the :guilabel:`Source Fields` tab, in a read-only state.
+* :guilabel:`Comment`: displays the field's comment set in the :guilabel:`Source Fields` tab, in a read-only state.
-* **Editable**: uncheck this to set the field read-only (not manually modifiable) even when the layer is in edit mode.
+* |checkbox| :guilabel:`Editable`: uncheck this option to set the field read-only (not manually modifiable) even when the layer is in edit mode.
 Note that checking this setting doesn't override any edit limitation from the provider.
-* **Label on top**: places the field name above or beside the widget in the feature form.
+* |checkbox| :guilabel:`Label on top`: places the field name above or beside the widget in the feature form.

 Default values
 ^^^^^^^^^^^^^^

-* **Default value**: for new features, automatically populates by default the field with a predefined value or an :ref:`expression-based one <vector_expressions>`.
+* :guilabel:`Default value`: for new features, automatically populates by default the field with a predefined value or an :ref:`expression-based one <vector_expressions>`.
   For example, you can:

   * use ``$x``, ``$length``, ``$area`` to automatically populate a field with the